shaloo/docs.arcana/docs/faq/faq-db.md

 ??? an-faq "Is it mandatory to specify all configurations in the {{config.extra.arcana.dashboard_name}} *Configure* section?"

       No.

-      If you do not configure any authentication providers in your 'Testnet' or 'Mainnet' configuration profile settings in the {{config.extra.arcana.dashboard_name}}d, then your app can only onboard users via the passwordless option that is enabled by default.
-You can use the plug-and-play UI via the `connect` method or build your own auth UI and use the `loginWithLink` method to onboard users via the passwordless login option.
+      If no authentication provider is configured via the {{config.extra.arcana.dashboard_name}}, the app users can log in through the default passwordless option that requires no configuration.
+Developers can use the `connect` method to bring up plug-and-play login UI or build a custom login UI.
+When using the custom login UI, call the `loginWithLink` method to onboard users.

-      To enable any authentication providers for app onboarding you must configure them using the {{config.extra.arcana.dashboard_name}}.
-See the [[index-config-social-providers|how to configure authentication providers]] guide for more details.
+      Besides the default passwordless login option, developers can choose to enable one or more authentication providers as the onboarding options for users.
+That requries configuring authentication providers through the {{config.extra.arcana.dashboard_name}}.
+For details, check out [[index-config-social-providers|how to configure authentication providers]].

 ??? an-faq "Can an application enable more than one authentication provider to onboard users?"

       Yes.
-The application developer can enable one or more authentication providers and passwordless login.
-The application users can choose any one of the supported authentication mechanisms to log in easily, similar to Web2 app onboarding.
+Developers can configure one or more authentication providers as additional onboarding options besides the default passwordless login option.
+Users can choose any one of the supported authentication mechanisms to onboard the app.

 ## Wallet Settings